frederic-perez/AmE-dictionary/data/dictionary.md

 __endearing__ _adj_ :eight: Inspiring affection or warm sympathy: _the endearing charm of a little child._ _It was so endearing._ _An endearing little grin._ _Syn_ lovable, adorable, cute, sweet, dear :es: entrañable
 __endeavor__ _v_ :two: Attempt by employing effort. _Syn_ strive _The candidate promised to endeavor to improve the quality of life in the inner city, but once in office, she did nothing of the sort._
 __endocrine__ _n_ :mega:
+__endometriosis__ _n_ The presence of endometrium in areas other than the lining of the uterus, as on the ovaries, resulting in premenstrual pain.
 __endometrium__ _n_ The glandular mucous membrane that lines the uterus.
 __endorse__ _v_ Give support or one’s approval to. _Syn_ second, back _Before I can move forward with a project of this magnitude, my boss must first endorse it._
 __endow__ _v_ :four::hammer: (endowed)